Use the Microsoft Azure Import/Export service to transfer data to Azure Storage

 In this section, we list the prerequisites required to use this service.
 Review them carefully before shipping your drives.

 You must have an existing Azure subscription and one or more storage accounts to use the Import/Export service.
+Azure Import/Export only supports classic, Blob Storage accounts and General Purpose v1 storage accounts.
 Each job may be used to transfer data to or from only one storage account.
 In other words, a single import/export job cannot span across multiple storage accounts.
 For information on creating a new storage account, see How to Create a Storage Account.

 You can use Azure Import/Export service to copy data to Block blobs, Page blobs, or Files.
 Conversely, you can only export Block blobs, Page blobs or Append blobs from Azure storage using this service.
 The service supports only import of Azure Files into Azure storage.
 Exporting Azure Files is not currently supported.